 |CallBack Events||Widget-specific special events.
 For example, Record Delete, on Select, on Deselect for a grid widget; Before Records Update for Data Navigator.|

-Multiple Event Handling
+Multiple Actions on an Event

 We have seen how Page Layouts, Navigation, and Events help in defining the flow of the app.
 Check out these use cases to further your experience.